faeezshaikh/turboarb2/README.md

 # awsSolArchPro

 Clicking X on ExamStarting Modal starts Exam
-In Explanation Modal: Show correct answer also.

 Reset Password when tested with invalid or unpresent email does a 400 bad request with no response to user on UI.
 Error Msgs on Login and Registration
-Populate All Exams

 Share Mesage Verbiage - Happy path with URL Links and imgs Test Sharing on Device
 Testing

 Cross-promotion (in-house ads)
 chat with author
 Chat with other users